-Disclaimer: Agents at A Better Way Realty are well-versed in real estate investment and tax exchanges, but we are not accountants or lawyers.
+Disclaimer: Many agents at Brokers Guild are well-versed in real estate investment and tax exchanges, but we are not accountants or lawyers.
 Always speak to your CPA and/or seek professional legal advice with your real estate investments and tax matters.

 A Closer Look at Tax Benefits of Real Estate Investment